Knowledge and Skills Framework

 Add to favourites

-The Knowledge and Skills Framework (KSF) helps individuals, teams and organisations to understand how they can support mental health improvement, and how they can help to prevent self-harm and suicide.
+The Knowledge and Skills Framework (KSF) helps individuals, teams, and organisations understand how they can support mental health improvement and work to prevent self-harm and suicide.

 KSF